Zubax/ampdrive_ad0510/manufacturing/readme.md

 PCB properties:

-The PCB is 4 layer PCB with 1 oz copper on all layers.
+The PCB is 4 layer PCB with 35 um copper on all layers.
 Its dimensions is a circle with a diameter of 58 mm.
 PCB Total thickness is 1.58 - 1.6 mm.
 Solder Mask color should be red, silkscreen color - white.

 Copper layer order is: